- Presidential Commission on the Status of Women, American Women: Report of the President’s Commission. Washington, D.C.: GPO, 1963.

 Contributed by the Arthur and Elizabeth Schlesinger Library on the History of Women in America at the Radcliffe Institute for Advanced Study:

-- The Schlesinger Library Guide on the President's Commission on the Status of Women provides an introduction to the library’s collection of archival materials, manuscripts, and published reports related to the Commission.
+- The Schlesinger Library Guide on the President's Commission on the Status of Women provides an introduction to the library’s collection of archival materials, manuscripts, and published reports related to the Commission, as well as a link to an online exhibit about the commission.

 Contributed by Ellen Fitzpatrick RI '09, Carpenter Professor of History, Department of History, University of New Hampshire: